 Step 1: Drain the water from your pipes

-Then, pump RV antifreeze into all of your tanks, lines and drains.
+You should start by draining the water from your pipes.
+When this is complete, pump RV antifreeze into all of your tanks, lines and drains.
 Due to Saskatchewan’s subzero temperatures, it’s important to use RV antifreeze.
 Make sure it’s rated to -50 degrees C.

 Step 2: Check your seals